Xabaril/Esquio/README.md

 ## Code of conduct

-This project has adopted the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/about/code-of-conduct/).
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Videos